How to use the Pulsefire Dart for FPS and Battle Royale games

 The HyperX Ngenuity Software.

-A good place to start testing your preference is the DPI required for 1 inch of vertical mouse movement to move your cursor from the top to the bottom of your monitor.
-To get this set up, set your mouse DPI to the vertical resolution of your monitor.
-That means 1200 DPI for a 1080p monitor, and test that out as a baseline to see how aiming with that feels.
+A good place to start testing your preference is the DPI required for two inches of vertical mouse movement to move your cursor from the top to the bottom of your monitor.
+To get this set up, you can set your mouse DPI to roughly half the vertical resolution of your monitor.
+That means 600 DPI for a 1080p monitor.
+Test that out as a baseline to see how aiming with it feels.

-If you feel like 1200 DPI is too sensitive or you need more precision, try fine-tuning by turning the DPI up or down to suit your desires.
-A good benchmark for good horizontal sensitivity for your personal setup would be to have your comfortable range of arm and wrist movement translate to an 180° turn in-game.
+If you feel like 1200 DPI is too sensitive or you need more precision, try fine-tuning by turning the DPI up or down.
+A good benchmark for horizontal sensitivity for your personal setup would be to have your comfortable range of arm and wrist movement translate to an 180° turn in-game.
 It’s important to have benchmarks like this because if you intend to play more than one game, you’ll need consistency across any game you head into.
 A simple test of a 180° turn doesn’t require any complicated calibration so it should prove useful.

-When you’re digging through in-game settings, try to turn on “Raw Input” where available, and if it is not, then turn the mouse sensitivity down in-game until it matches something you’re more familiar with.
-If there are separate options for when you are aiming down sights or through scopes, make use of that to adjust to an even lower sensitivity to help you be even more precise at longer range while still giving you the freedom to quickly look around out of combat.
+When you’re digging through in-game settings, try to turn on “Raw Input” where available.
+If that's not an option, you'll need to turn the mouse sensitivity down in-game until it matches something you’re more familiar with.
+Games like Warzone require you to fight over extreme distances -- both short and long.
+So if there are separate options for sensitivity when you are aiming down sights or through scopes, make use of that to adjust for even more precision at longer range while still giving you the freedom to quickly look around out of combat.
 You may need to turn your fully-scoped sensitivity up if you’re having trouble matching speed with targets you’re trying to lead and find yourself “running out of mousemat” while trying to track them.

-On top of getting your aim right, the Pulsefire Dart features six programmable buttons which can also be assigned to macro keys in NGENUITY.
+The Pulsefire Dart also features six programmable buttons which can also be assigned to macro keys in NGENUITY.
 Make use of these to free up your keyboard fingers in the middle of tense firefights.
 For instance, you could use your mouse thumb, an otherwise useless digit, to select the right grenade or change the type of medkit you’ll use in the heat of battle.
 Sharing the cognitive load between your hands is a surefire way to get your win rate up.

 Nicole is a fan of gaming, music, and movies.
 Feel free to reach her at nicole.castillo@allgamers.com for questions, concerns, or just good music and movie recommendations!